patternMiner/diagram_server/README.md

 # diagram_server

-Demo web server API to search/create/update/delete/find meta-data of interesting diagrams.
+Demo web server app to search/create/update/delete/find meta-data of interesting diagrams.

 To start the server, run the following command from the project root directory: